 60% of the trucks visiting the site (including FedEx, UPS, Amazon and refuse collection) are expected to travel via Executive Boulevard, which connects with I-87.
 The Applicant will specify the Executive Boulevard truck route for all business arrangements to and from the south.
-The remaining trucks, projected to be approximately 2 per day, will utilize other roadways which run through the Village.
+The remaining trucks, projected to be approximately 2 per day, will utilize other Village roadways.